mlspec/mlspeclib-action-samples-train/sample.md

 Another option is to solve this purely at the level of the *structure* of the IPYNB JSON that is saved to disk (not the in-memory object that is loaded with `nbformat`).
 I can think of three big issues with diffing the current IPYNB files:

-*   the outputs are incomprehensible
+*   the outputs are incomprehensible - e.g. images would be rendered as opaque blobs (as opposed to storing the images externally with a pointer) ** NOTE: Need additional examples here **
 *   the metadata often changes in a way that isn’t relevant to the user’s diff
 *   the JSON formatting requirements (e.g. special-casing characters) is cumbersome (more of a problem w/ editing than diffing per-se)

-This is compounded by the fact that the notebook outputs and metadata are _interwoven _with the content (which is most likely what most users care about when they’re looking at a diff).
+This is compounded by the fact that the notebook outputs and metadata are interwoven with the content (which is most likely what most users care about when they’re looking at a diff).
+This is not universally the case - for example, a diff could contain output that is relevant to the process (e.g. changes in hyperparameters from a code cell that searches the hyperparamter space for the best set).

 So, one option could be to re-work how the ipynb files are structure on-disk.
 They remain JSON, but the structure looks something like: